Raiondesu/eventhoven/README.md

 ### `wait`

-> Allows to wait for an event without the need for callbacks
+Allows to wait for an event without the need for callbacks.

+> Note, that the function is [curried](#currying), which means that it must be called partially

 Basically, promise-style `subscribe` with the `once` flag.\
 It is a way to block execution flow until some event occurs.